Left to right: Me, dad Jim, my niece Anna and my brother Clive Robert Langslow in happier times.

 Clive Robert Langslow, the person I knew and loved as my brother.
 Clive is 15 years older than me bar one day.
-It’s complicated!
-It may be complicated but as a child I loved this man, in fact I more than loved him I adored him.
+Life is complicated.
+As a child I loved this man, in fact I more than loved him I adored him.
 I looked forward to the days he would come and visit.
 He would take me scrambling through the dirt tracks of bluebell woods on the back of his motorbike.
-We’d tear through the forest, navigating and going down and then up the deep ditches with me clinging on to him like a limpet for dear life.
-He would take me to the barbers when mum was working.
-He had a habit of turning up for a visit out of the blue.
-If no one else was at home I’d always make him something to eat and that was usually an omelette as that was all I knew how to do.
+We’d tear through the forest.
+Navigating, going down and then up the deep muddy ditches.
+Me clinging on to him like a limpet for dear life.
+Clive would take me to the barbers when mum was working.
+One habit he had was turning up for a visit out of the blue.
+If no one else was home I’d make him something to eat.
+It was usually an omelette as that was all I knew how to do.

-Later in life when I was a grown man there were times in his life I felt that I should be with him.
+Later in life as a man there were times in his life I felt that I should be with him.
 I went to certain buildings with him to show my support when he found himself there for no reason of his own.
-As much as I loved my (brother) and I presume at the time the feeling was mutual we had an understanding that came from him.
-He said, I will always be there for you but I won’t interfere with your life or be in your pocket even though he was welcome to be there.
+As much as I loved my (brother) and I presume at the time the feeling was mutual we had an understanding.
+He said, I will always be there for you but I won’t interfere with your life.
+I won’t be in your pocket, even though he was welcome to be there.

-Sadly, life is not a fairy tale and there is not always a happy ending and this is the case with Clive and me.
+Regrettably life is not a fairy tale and there is not always a happy ending.
+This is the case with Clive and me.
 I wish I knew what happened to turn him so venomously against me, and worst of all his mother.
-It hurts that the brother I knew and loved so much walked away from us and worst of all the woman who gave him life.
-(Our) mother was 91, she had become frail and was in out of hospital frequently in her final years.
-Eventually she realised that she needed to go to a care home as she could no longer physically look after herself though her mental capability was as good as ever, and asked for this to be arranged.
-It was during this period that Clive left the fold.
-It was heartbreaking.
-I couldn’t understand what had caused him to become so bitter.
-I listened to the phone conversation when he told his mother that he wanted nothing to do with her or me. she was devastated.
+It hurts that the brother I knew and loved so much walked away from us.
+Worst of all the woman who gave him life.
+(Our) mother had turned ninety-one, she had become frail and was in out of hospital frequently in her final years.

-Sadly due to a prolonged illness Clive died.
+Due to a prolonged illness Clive died soon after he left the fold.
 If it wasn’t enough that the man I loved as a brother had died while there was bad blood between us I had to break the dreadful news to mum and break her heart yet again.
-Now there was no chance of a reconciliation the grim reaper has ensured that the bad blood can never be cleansed.
+Now there was no chance of a reconciliation.
+The grim reaper has ensured that the bad blood he caused could never be cleansed.

-Now that I am much older and wiser I can understand what made my loving brother become bitter and hateful towards us.
-I remember so many things from my childhood days and realise now that he was looking in from the outside when all along it should have been the other way round.
-This of course was something that was beyond my control and at the time, when I was a child, I didn’t understand or give thought to; but now I do.
+These days I am older and wiser.
+I understand what made my loving brother become bitter and hateful towards us.
+I remember so many things from my childhood days and realise now that he was looking in from the outside when it should have been the other way round.
+This of course was something that was beyond my control.
+At the time when I was a child I didn’t understand or give thought to the situation; but now I do.

-My sister in law told me that I had never really been a brother to Clive.
-Maybe she was right but that stems back to what was said “I will always be there for you but I won’t interfere with your life or be in your pocket”.
+My sister in law who I also loved told me that I had never really been a brother to Clive.
+Perhaps she was right, but that stems back to what he said “I will always be there for you but I won’t interfere with your life or be in your pocket”.

-On November 27th 2019 (our) mother passed away so now they are together again.
-I hope in death he is man enough to explain to mother his feelings and when I eventually join them I hope I find out too.
+On November 27th 2019 (our) mother passed away.
+Now they are together again.
+I hope in death he is man enough to explain to our mother his feelings and why he turned away from us.
+When I pass away and join them I hope I find out too.

 Can I forgive him?
-The answer to that is yes as now I can understand what he was going through all his life.
+The answer to that is yes.
+Now I realise what he was going through all his life.
 As I previously mentioned it’s complicated and many in our family know the reason for that.

 R. I. P Bro – I miss you